How to make the best ever real Scandi Cinnamon buns

 Using a spatula, spread the filling across the dough in an event, thin layer.

-To make traditional swirls, simply roll the dough lengthways into a long roll and cut into 15-16 pieces, place on a lined baking tray, and leave – covered – to rise for another 20 minutes.
+Simply roll the dough lengthways into a long roll and cut into 15-16 pieces, place on a lined baking tray, and leave – covered – to rise for another 20 minutes.
 Repeat with the remaining lump of dough.

 Roll out the dough, and fold it once you have spread the filling on it.
 Make sure it is even and flat – then using a pizza cutter, cut out even sized strips.
 Hold one end of the dough while you twist the dough back on itself and allow it to roll into a twist.
 Always make sure the ends are tucked underneath or they will unravel during baking.
 Leave to rise for a further 20 mins before brushing with egg.